The Simpsons season 11: Reception

-One of the most controversial moments in the show among fans was the kill-off of Maude Flanders, which was met with strong criticism but was decided by the show's producers to open new story lines for the series.
+Some eleventh-season episodes, such as "Saddlesore Galactica", and "Kill the Alligator and Run" were considered among the series' worst by some fans and critics.
+One of the most controversial moments in the show among fans and critics was the kill-off of Maude Flanders in "Alone Again, Natura-Diddily", which was met with strong criticism but was decided by the show's producers to open new storylines for the series.